VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P9S.md

 ___

 + **<u>Chimeric Successsion</u>:**
-*Kokytos* will mark the four random players with numbers from 1 to 4.
+*Kokytos* will mark the four furthest players with numbers from 1 to 4, with number 1 of the furthest player and number on the closest player among these 4.
 They will get by **Icemeld** in the same order.

 ___

 + **<u>Front/Rear Firestrike</u>:**
 *Kokytos* will dash on the furthest player then he will perform a front or rear **Swinging Kick** based on the cast name.
-The dash, **Pyremeld**, is a proximity share AoE dealing <span class='magic'>magical damage</span> and applying a <span class='debuff'>Magic Vulnerability Up</span> debuff, damage is reduced the further you are from the boss.
+The dash, **Pyremeld**, is a distance based share AoE dealing <span class='magic'>magical damage</span> and applying a <span class='debuff'>Magic Vulnerability Up</span> debuff, damage is reduced the further you are from the boss.
 There is a small amount of time between **Pyremeld** and **Swinging Kick** that can be used to turn the boss since he will aim at a random player who soaked **Pyremeld** before performing **Swinging Kick**.

 </div>